Introduction to Lattice Fence Installation

 Step 1: Planning and Material Preparation

-Good planning is crucial for a successful lattice fence installation.
+Good planning is the first step in lattice fence installation.
 Start by measuring your yard.
 Decide where you want the fence and how long it should be.
 Mark the fence line with stakes and string.

 Common materials for lattice fences include: